-The option exercise price per share is equal to the fair market value of a share of Common Stock on the date of grant.
-The grants have terms of ten years from the date of grant and vest in three equal annual installments beginning one year from the date of grant.
+The exercise price of the stock options is \$64.16 per share, which was the closing stock price of National Oilwell Varco, Inc. common stock on the date of grant.
+The stock options have terms of ten years from the date of grant and vest in three equal annual installments beginning on the first anniversary of the date of the grant.